unnatimehta99/unnatimehta99/README.md

 <p align="center">
   <samp>
     Crafting tomorrow’s canvas with today’s data, I carve intricate datasets into clear roadmaps for impactful decisions.
     Armed with a Master's in Data Analytics Engineering and Applied Statistics, I specialize in Predictive Modeling, Data Pipelines, and Crafting Interactive Visualizations.
-Let's embark on a journey of uncovering meaningful insights in the vast realm of data together!"
+Let's embark on a journey of uncovering meaningful insights in the vast realm of data together!
     <br>
     <br>
   </samp>